 - Long-Term Care Supportive Housing Providers (typically supporting programs for the frail elderly, acquired brain injury, physically disabled and HIV/AIDS)

 - Public Health Units

 - Family Health Teams

 - Additional community sectors or organizations who meet specific eligibility criteria (see Community Health Capital Programs Policy)

-For more information about the capital planning process in the Mississauga Halton LHIN please contact Susan Swartzack, Executive Lead Health System Development, Mississauga Halton LHIN.
+For more information about the capital planning process in the Mississauga Halton LHIN please contact Susan Swartzack, Director, Regional Programs, Mississauga Halton LHIN.